Protecting Manhattan's Garment Center and a Thriving Fashion Industry in NYC

 New York City’s Garment Center continues to be the greatest concentration of fashion-related businesses in the world.
 It is a complex ecosystem that includes designers and sewers, students and sample-makers, models, truckers, button merchants and more.

 In 2017, the City proposed a plan to lift the zoning restrictions in the Garment Center and encourage companies to move to Sunset Park, Brooklyn.
-Pratt Center along with a wide range of stakeholders argued vociferously that a Midtown solution must be put in place.
-After a year of deliberation between the City and the Garment Center Steering Committee, co-chaired by Manhattan Borough President Gale Brewer and City Council Speaker Corey Johnson worked with the NYC Economic Development Corporation to develop a more comprehensive strategy that the City is now moving foward.
+Pratt Center along with a wide range of stakeholders argued vociferously that there must also be a strategy for strengthening the existing Garment Center.
+Over the past year, a Steering Committee co-chaired by Manhattan Borough President Gale Brewer and City Council Speaker Corey Johnson worked with the NYC Economic Development Corporation to develop a more comprehensive strategy that the City is now moving foward.
 Pratt Center played a leading role on the steering committee, which also included the Council of Fashion Designers of America, the GC Suppliers Association, Workers United and other stakeholders.
 The City's new strategy ends the protective zoning and seeks to replace it by:

-In the coming months, Pratt Center will continue to work with the City, the NYC Council Speaker, the Manhattan Borough President, and the other members of the Garment Center Steering Committee to work out the fine details of these strategies to preserve an even greater amount of affordable, stable apparel production space in the Garment Center.
+In the coming months, Pratt Center will continue to work with the City, the NYC Council Speaker, the Manhattan Borough President, and the other members of the Garment Center Steering Committee to hammer out the fine details of these initiatives to preserve an even greater amount of affordable, stable apparel production space in the Garment Center.

 To see a summary of Pratt Center’s Garment Center research and advocacy efforts, click here.